Shibuya Station: How to Get to Hachiko Exit, Transfer Tips

 Transfering to the Tokyo Metro Hanzomon Line and Tokyu Den-en-toshi Line.

-Transferring to the Tokyo Metro Hanzomon Line and Tokyu Den-en-toshi Line is easy if you use the Hachiko Exit.
+To transfer to the Tokyo Metro Hanzomon Line or the Tokyu Den-en-toshi Line, the Hachiko Ticket Gate is recommended.

 Using these stairs, continue descending further down.